Quick glance: Government actions against money laundering

 Real estate

-Created the new Mortgage Services Act to create greater transparency in real estate transactions.
+Created the new Mortgage Services Act to improve transparency in real estate transactions and set clearer registration requirements and stricter rules for mortgage brokers.

 Gambling